 We recognize that style in and of itself isn't essential for measuring performance.
 However, a pair that looks good will have greater versatility over a pair that doesn't (all other things being equal).

 Holding down one of the top spots in the metric is the Royal Robbins Alpine Road, which combines high performance with superb style and adaptability between trail and town.
-Rounding out the top tier are the Prana Brion, Mammut Runbold, and Arc'teryx Gamma LT for their flexibility in the backcountry and utility for long-distance travel.
+Also at the top tier is the Prana Brion, which is a really simple but stylish pant.
+The Mammut Runbold, and Arc'teryx Gamma LT are great for their flexibility in the backcountry and utility for long-distance travel.
 Though we found that it performs best in cool weather, the REI Activator 3.0 was a pleasant surprise in terms of style.
-With their stretchier fabric blends, the Outdoor Research Ferrosi, Patagonia Quandary, and Mountain Hardwear Chockstone/2 served us well when we needed to scramble and stretch, making them great choices for many different activities, from hikes to yard work.
+With their stretchier fabric blends, the Outdoor Research Ferrosi, Patagonia Quandary, and Mountain Hardwear Chockstone served us well when we needed to scramble and stretch, making them great choices for many different activities, from hikes to yard work.

 If rain is in the forecast, you'll want to be protected.
 Though none of the pants in this review claim to be fully waterproof, quality water resistance is a massive bonus for a pair of hiking pants.
 We also consider wind resistance when assessing performance.
 Together, both of these characteristics can be tricky to balance with venting and breathability, but some models in this review have decent success.